Distributed Key Lookup

 SQL

-SQL has wide support for key lookups.
+SQL has wide support for distributed key lookups.
 The following configurations will result in successful lookups:

 • Specifying only the primary key columns/values of any table with a primary key